SahilSharma2710/customalertlibrary/README.md

 - **Multiple Button Support**: Configure multiple buttons with custom text and actions.
 - **Callback Handling**: Retrieve the selected button text from the dialog.

+Note: This library is fully documented to provide guidance on usage and customization.

 ## Requirements ##

 - **Kotlin**: 1.7 or above